Polk County Historical Society…Crookston, Minnesota

 Outside buildings include a large collection of farm machinery of all kinds including about 20 different antique tractors in running condition, a Fairchild single seater airplane used for crop dusting, a collection of many fire fighting trucks and other items, an 1870 log house, two room log house built in 1881, a one room school house (all completely furnished), a blacksmith shop and a church dating back to the late 1800’s (also completely furnished).

-We do provide genealogy research services and other historical document research, asking for a donation of $10.00 per hour for this service.
+We do provide genealogy research services and other historical document research for a donation of $10.00 per hour.

 Museum phone number: 218-281-1038